Jammin93/clipp/README.rst

 	command = Command()

 By default, the name of the command is the name of the script which defines the command object.
 Adding options to the command is easy.
 For those familiar with argparse, some of the code below should seem familiar.
+Nevertheless, although syntactically similar, clipp does not behave identically to argparse.
+For instance, the ``action`` argument seen below plays a much different role in clipp's API.
+It accepts a callable which is used for post-processing the argument tokens collected for that option.
+The ``dtype`` (data type) argument, by contrast, is clipp's equivalent of argparse's ``type`` argument, and serves the same purpose.

 .. code:: python